rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: Is there a lot of code?
 Presumably you're talking about a RegExp engine that has those characters.

 DE: For implementations based on using ICU, ICU has support for mapping one of these categories to a list of ranges.
-So I don't know how Microsoft's unicode works, i.e., whether they have something similar.
+So I don't know how Microsoft's Unicode works, i.e., whether they have something similar.

-YK: I can believe it's ok doing this on an ad-hoc basis.
+YK: I can believe it's ok doing this on an ad hoc basis.
 In practice we'll wake up and notice that we didn't actually do it.
 Maybe now the committee is healthy enough that we'll actually do it.

 DE: I don't really understand the theory of change where we wake up and we want these things in browsers and don't have a process to get them in there.
 Otherwise we are waiting on multiple browser vendors to add this stuff.

-YK: I think the bottom line is what Allan said is we should make it part of the process of annual review.
+YK: I think the bottom line is what Allen said is we should make it part of the process of annual review.
 If there's no hook like that people will forget to do it.

 DE: I don't think propeties get added all the time.
 Emoji properties are the hot topic now.

 YK: Ok I withdraw my concern.

 AWB: I think the general principle here is if there is some other normative spec you can  point at and say: do this.
 If not then we need to have a list for implementers of our spec.
-It sounds like you're saying it's the later we need to innumerate.
+It sounds like you're saying it's the latter we need to enumerate.

 DE: The current spec doesn't enumerate these properties.

 WH: I couldn't find some of them.
 I could find a few.
 But I couldn't find `any` for example.

-DE: `any` is in unicode technical Annex.
+DE: `any` is in Unicode Technical Annex.

 WH: I was looking at TR44.
 It's not in there.